grafana/agent/docs/developer/releasing.md

 Note that patching an old release branch works differently from patching the latest release:
 - `main` would not be updated to reference the patch version
-- The change applied to the old release branch would have to be listed in two sections in the changelog:
+- The change applied to the old release branch would have to be listed in two sections in the CHANGELOG:
    1. The patch release's section
    2. The "unreleased" section
-- When publishing the release on GitHub, it should not be marked as "the latest".
+- When publishing the release on GitHub, it should **not** be marked as "the latest".